Thursday, July 27, 2017

 The Earliest Years: 1910s- mid-1930s

-I think the earliest effort to "import" the notion of a three speed utility bike to the US is the Sears Chief of the WW1 era.
+Perhaps the earliest effort to develop a domestic three speed utility bike in the USA was the Sears Chief of the WW1 era.
 Sears actually bought the rights to have Sturmey hubs made in the USA during WW1.
 This was the "tricoaster" model, known as the Model S, built under license in the USA.
 The bicycle was aimed at the older youngster or adult: it had a medium-sized frame and 28 inch wheels.
 Unfortunately, it suffered from the American affinity for wood rims and glue-on, single tube tires.
 In any event, by the 1920s, the growth of the automobile in the US increasingly sent bicycles into the realm of children's toys.

 The combination of increasing imports from Britain in the 1930s and the rebirth of the lightweight, adult-oriented bicycle by American manufacturers created what one could call a "rebirth" of the adult bicycle in the US.
-Unlike the Sears Chief of the 1910s, these newer bicycles had clincher tires; modern rims; and construction with a certain consciousness of keeping weight reasonable.
+Unlike the Sears Chief of the 1910s, and the wood rim bikes of the 1920s, these newer bicycles had clincher tires; modern rims; and construction with a certain consciousness of keeping weight reasonable.
 Unlike the children's bikes of that era, the focus was on an overall, rideable bike rather than bloated accessorizing.

 The bicycles of this period also are the first truly "classic" adult bicycles in the US.
 These are the "light roadsters": bicycles with 26 inch wheels; cable brakes; hub gears or coaster brakes; clincher tires; and fillet brazed; internally brazed; or lugged and brazed frames.

-Still, the overall population of adult cyclists in the US remained small.
+Despite the growth of imports, the overall population of adult cyclists in the US remained small.
 The automobile and rail transportation offered alternatives.
+The vast majority of bicycles were built for, and marketed to, children.
 But unlike the earlier period of the 1920s and early 30s, the late 1930s saw at least some signs of life in adult cycling, particularly in northeastern cities, and especially in the Boston area.
 There were certainly adult cyclists all over the US, but the northeast was probably the hottest area of activity.

 WWII and the Adult Utility Bicycle